Saber-toothed predator: Predatory behavior

-The evolution of enlarged canines in Tertiary carnivores was a result of large mammals being the source of prey for saber-toothed predators.
-The development of the saber-toothed condition appears to represent a shift in function and killing behavior, rather than one in predator-prey relations.
-Many hypotheses exist concerning saber-tooth killing methods, some of which include attacking soft tissue such as the belly and throat, where biting deep was essential to generate killing blows.
-The elongated teeth also aided with strikes reaching major blood vessels in these large mammals.
-However, the precise functional advantage of the saber-tooth's bite, particularly in relation to prey size, is a mystery.
-A new point-to-point bite model is introduced in the article by Andersson et al., showing that for saber-tooth cats, the depth of the killing bite decreases dramatically with increasing prey size.
+It was initially hypothesized that sabertoothed predators were more adapted for hunting relatively larger prey, including megaherbivores.
+However, this hypothesis has been questioned by experts.
+Andersson et al. (2011) found that for saber-tooth cats, the depth of the killing bite decreases dramatically with increasing prey size.
 The extended gape of saber-toothed cats results in a considerable increase in bite depth when biting into prey with a radius of less than 10 cm.
-For the saber-tooth, this size-reversed functional advantage suggests predation on species within a similar size range to those attacked by present-day carnivorans, rather than "megaherbivores" as previously believed.
+For the saber-tooth, this size-reversed functional advantage suggests predation on species within a similar size range to those attacked by present-day carnivorans, rather than megaherbivores as previously believed.